 The data cards can be used to form physical tables and graphs.
 This physical activity helps students understand the relationship between individual data points and the data displays.
 This enables understanding of what the data displays represent.
 For example, each data card in a physical bar chart adds a fixed amount to the height of a bar.

-When different groups of students are given different sets of data cards to analyse in the classroom, each group will find slightly different results, based on their own set of cards.
+When different groups of students are given different sets of data cards to analyse in the classroom, each group will find different results based on their own set of cards.
 Students understand this intuitively, and it helps to develop the very important concept of variability between samples.
 The similarities between the results can help students see that samples can be used to infer properties of the population.

 With enough data cards, maybe 500 or more, it is not practical to analyse all of the cards.
 Treating the cards as a population and analysing only a sample of the cards teaches concepts of sampling and inference.
 With such a 'large' population the need for sampling becomes obvious.